ibm-cloud-docs/discovery/schema.md

       - `row_index_end`: The `end` index of the cell's `row` location in the current table.
       - `column_index_begin`: The `begin` index of the cell's `column` location in the current table.
       - `column_index_end`: The `end` index of the cell's `column` location in the current table.
-    - `body_cells`: An array of cells that are neither table header nor column header nor row header cells, of the current table with corresponding row and column header associations.
-Each body cell is defined as a collection of the following:
+    - `body_cells`: An array of cells that are not table header or column header or row header cells, of the current table with corresponding row and column header associations.
+Each body cell is defined as a collection of the following items:
       - `cell_id`: A string value in the format `bodyCell-x-y`, where `x` and `y` are the begin and end offsets of this body cell in the input document.
       - `location`: The location of the cell in the input document as defined by its `begin` and `end` indexes.
       - `text`: The textual contents of the cell from the input document without associated markup content.